 An OWI charge can carry severe consequences beyond the sentence you face if you are convicted.
 Criminal charges on your record can keep you from obtaining employment or membership in organizations requiring a background check.
 They may prevent you from gaining a lease or entrance into academic programs.
 It’s best not to take an OWI charge lightly, and to call an experienced criminal defense attorney as soon as possible.

-Call DUI Defense Attorney David J. Kramer Today
+Call DUI Defense Lawyer David J. Kramer Today

 Here is an excerpt of what one of David J. Kramer’s clients had to say, “I contacted David regarding an OWI with a very high BAC.
 I was extremely panicked especially about my license at the time.
 David quickly re-assured me on several of my concerns and explained the likely outcomes.
 Despite a few surprise complications, David was still able to secure an outcome that resulted in no loss of license.”